 This is your Contract and it is a legal document.
-It is the agreement under which benefits will be paid.
-We will provide benefits to you, the Member, for covered benefits as outlined in this Contract.
+It is the agreement under which benefits will be provided and paid.
+In consideration of your application and timely payment of premiums, we will provide healthcare benefits to you, the Member, for Covered Services as outlined in this Contract.
 Benefits are subject to Contract definitions, provisions, limitations and exclusions.